thomasmeessen/DecisionEnginneringProject/report.md

 - 3: Complete support of the strategy
-- 2: Part of the contribution are not aligned
+- 2: The contribution consolidate actual current orientation
 - 1: The subject is innovative or support ancient subjects

 A innovative orientation is not much worse than a partial contribution but is better than it so a threshold of 1 is applied to evaluate the ranking contribution of this criteria.